English as Second Language (ESL)

 Graduate ESL Policy

-Graduate students who do not meet the language proficiency requirements for admittance into the regular degree program at Webster University Thailand (575 on the TOEFL Paper Based Test or its equivalent) will be given the opportunity to earn course credit using the ESLG course prefix.
+Graduate students who do not meet the language proficiency requirements for admittance into the regular degree program at Webster University Thailand (550 on the TOEFL Paper Based Test or IETLS 6.5 or its equivalent) will be given the opportunity to take ESL classes with the possibility of taking additional graduate level courses for credit depending on their placement in the program.
 Based on any prior score on an English proficiency examination, such as the TOEFL or IELTS, students will be placed into one of the following two categories.

-Both ESLG 1000 and ESLG 2000 meet three times per week for three hours each day for a total of 9 hours per week.
-At the end of each semester, students will be given an official TOEFL ITP examination.
-The intensive nature of these courses is designed to ensure that students progress through the program in as little as one semester.
-For a detailed explanation of the policy, please see the Graduate ESL Policy.
+Both ESLG 1000 and ESLG 2000 require students to meet three times per week for three hours each day for a total of 9 hours per week.
+At the end of each semester, students will be given an official TOEFL ITP examination to assist in determining their progression throughout the program.
+The intensive nature of these courses is designed to ensure that students’ progress through the program in as little as one semester.
+For a detailed explanation of the policy please see the Graduate ESL Policy.

 The goals and expected outcomes of the ESL Program are to: